kwynncom/timesheet-from-file-activity/README.md

 STATUS

+4:42pm

+On second thought, maybe there isn't a problem.
+My destructor seems to work.

+2020/07/07 4:27pm my time (defined below, usually)

+I'm writing to a file rather than MongoDB.
+I've set limits on that file.

+My next task is to fix the situation where I kill the debugger in NetBeans but inotifywait doesn't stop.

 It writes data to MongoDB.
-I'm having trouble with scale, though:
+I'm having trouble with scale, though.

 INOTIFY LIMITS